 A gender-sensitive and gender-inclusive response strategy facilitates an understanding of the reasons/ motives for SGBV committed against men/boys and how these differ from those in respect of women/girls.
 It also reveals some commonalities (e.g. the humiliation, degrading and disempowering of victims; attacking communities through particular groups of victims) in terms of which SGBV is strategically deployed as a crime-base pattern.
-Furthermore, a gender-sensitive response also looks beyond a classic binary construction of SGBV as involving male perpetrators committing violence against a female victim, in the process broadening the discourse in order to reflect the multiple expressions of perpetration across the spectrum of gender identities and forced sexual violence among victims/witnesses.14
+Furthermore, a gender-sensitive response also looks beyond a classic binary construction of SGBV as involving perpetrators who are men committing violence against victims who are women, in the process broadening the discourse in order to reflect the multiple expressions of perpetration across the spectrum of gender identities and forced sexual violence among victims/witnesses.14 institutions such as the ICC.15 The adoption of a gender-sensitive and gender-inclusive response strategy would ensure recognition of the victimisation for those who are seldom visible in international justice, such as LGBTQ (lesbian, gay, bisexual, transgender and queer) or gender non-conforming people.
+This level of institutional sensitivity would allow the ICC to have a 'significant and positive impact on the content of "gender" within international law'.
+16 Therefore, where SGBV crimes amount to crimes against humanity, to war crimes or to genocide, the ICC must avoid constraining itself to a binary and limited understanding of 'gender' when engaging with victims.